Chaowu88/freeflux/docs/source/quickstart.rst

    fit.set_measured_flux('v1', mean = 10, sd = 1)

 ..
 Note::
    1. Try not to use excessively small values for the unknown measurement standard deviations.
-The objective function involves the summation of weighted residuals based on measurement variances.
+The objective function relies on summing weighted residuals based on the inverse variance of measurements.
 Small standard deviation values might hinder the optimizer to converge within a limited number of steps to reach a minimum.
    2. If you have a set of measured MDVs and fluxes, it is more convenient to read them from a .tsv or .xlsx file using the ``set_measured_MDVs_from_file`` and ``set_measured_fluxes_from_file`` methods.

 Solving the Fluxes